 In other words, if you fly United first class from Houston to Chicago, and then Lufthansa first class from Chicago to Frankfurt, you could only use the United Club in Chicago.

 Personally I find the policy to be ridiculous, as Star Alliance is more punitive here than oneworld and SkyTeam.
+That’s especially true when you consider the joint ventures that United has with other carriers, where they essentially split revenue.

 When eligible for access, business class passengers can’t bring any free guests, while first class passengers can bring one guest with them.